Salman1804102/salman1804102.github.io/_pages/about.md

 </p>

 <p align="justify">
 Apart from that, I immersed myself in problem-solving and honed my competitive programming skills during my undergraduate times.
 I solved <a href = "https://www.stopstalk.com/user/profile/woolgatherer">1500+ problems</a> in different online judges and participated in numerous onsite and online programming contests.
 As a result, I've cultivated a strong foundation in various algorithms and data structures.
-In addition to my academic pursuits, I've undertaken <a href = "https://github.com/Salman1804102?tab=repositories">projects</a> related to my coursework, allowing me to gain exposure to industry-level languages and technologies.
+In addition to my academic pursuits, I've undertaken <a href = "https://github.com/Salman1804102?tab=repositories">projects</a> related to my coursework.
 My primary expertise lies in programming languages such as C++ and Python.
-My commitment to excellence is reflected in my consistently strong academic performance, underscoring my solid grasp of core computer science concepts like OOP, DBMS, OS etc.
 </p>

 <p align="justify">